New Zealand Subantarctic Islands

 The New Zealand Subantarctic Islands comprise the five southernmost groups of the New Zealand outlying islands.
 They are collectively designated as a UNESCO World Heritage Site.

 Most of the islands lie near the southeast edge of the largely submerged continent centred on New Zealand called Zealandia, which was riven from Australia 60–85 million years ago, and from Antarctica 85–130 million years ago.
 They share some features with Australia's Macquarie Island to the west.

 History

+These islands were uninhabited at the time of European discovery, nonetheless, there is evidence of Māori and/or Polynesian visits to some of the island groups, and some were still known to Māori at the time of European contact.